hjvm/VG-HuBERT/README.md

 3. **HuggingFace Hub**: Automatic model downloading
 4. **Complete package**: Both training and inference (like Sylber)
 5. **PyPI distribution**: Easy installation via pip
+6. **Apple Silicon support**: Automatic MPS (Metal Performance Shaders) GPU acceleration

+## Implementation Details

+For inference, this package uses HuggingFace's `transformers.HubertModel` instead of the original fairseq implementation.
+This is possible because VG-HuBERT's audio encoder architecture is identical to the standard HuBERT model.
+The visual grounding training adds a vision encoder and cross-modal transformer layers, but these components are only used during training to learn better speech representations.
+At inference time, only the audio encoder weights are needed, which are fully compatible with the HuggingFace HuBERT architecture.
+This simplifies deployment and eliminates the fairseq dependency for inference.

 ## Citations